BfArM - Federal Institute for Drugs and Medical Devices

 GCP Inspections Unit

-The GCP Inspections Unit is responsible for verifying compliance with the regulatory requirements for clinical trials in procedures of the BfArM and the European Medicines Agency (EMA), as well as any related issues.
-The inspections to be performed are regulated in the European context by EU regulations, guidelines and procedural instructions of the EMA GCP Inspectors Working Group (GCP IWG), and in the national context by the German Medicinal Products Act (AMG).
-GCP inspections are carried out on behalf of the European Community and the results are mutually recognised by the EU member states.
+The GCP Inspections Unit is responsible for verifying compliance with the regulatory requirements applicable to clinical trials in procedures of the BfArM and the European Medicines Agency (EMA), and any related issues.
+The inspections are regulated in the European context by EU regulations and nationally by the German Medicinal Products Act (AMG) and are carried out in accordance with the guidelines and procedural instructions developed by the GCP Inspectors Working Group (GCP IWG).
+GCP inspections are conducted on behalf of the European Community and the results are mutually recognised by the EU Member States.

 Good Clinical Practice (GCP)

-‘Good clinical practice’ means a set of detailed ethical and scientific quality requirements for designing, conducting, performing, monitoring, auditing, recording, analysing and reporting clinical trials ensuring that the rights, safety and well-being of subjects are protected, and that the data generated in the clinical trial are reliable and robust (EU Regulation 536/2014, Article 2.2, sentence 30).
+‘Good plinical practice’ means a set of detailed ethical and scientific quality requirements for designing, conducting, performing, monitoring, auditing, recording, analysing and reporting clinical trials ensuring that the rights, safety and well-being of subjects are protected, and that the data generated in the clinical trial are reliable and robust (Article 2(2)(30) of Regulation (EU) No. 536/2014).

-Compliance with Good Clinical Practice is regulated in a legally binding manner in the European Union by EU Regulation 536/2014, which applies from 31 January 2022.
-The new EU Regulation replaces the EU Clinical Trials Directive (EC) No. 2001/20/EC and the GCP-V. In Germany, the AMG was adapted accordingly with the Fourth Law on the Amendment of Pharmaceutical and other Regulations.
+Compliance with Good Clinical Practice in the conduct of clinical trials is regulated in a legally binding manner in the European Union by Regulation (EU) No. 536/2014, which has been in force since 31 January 2022.
+The Regulation (EU) No. 536/2014 replaces the Clinical Trials Directive 2001/20/EC, and in Germany the GCP-V. In Germany, the AMG was adapted accordingly with the Fourth Law on the Amendment of Pharmaceutical and other Regulations.

 Areas of responsibility